orangejuice/blog/data/activity/book-我心中尚未崩坏的部分-2013/record.en.md

 ---
-title: The Part of Me That Hasn't Yet Collapsed
+title: The Part of My Heart That Hasn't Yet Collapsed
-slug: the-part-of-me-that-hasnt-yet-collapsed
 category: book
 status: done
 rating: 2